A Mental Health Hotline Students Can Turn To

 Aim to Find a Quiet Time to Call

-Seek to be Open
+Seek to Be Open

 Try Again